 Most engagements with industrial and commercial customers include installation of end equipment at the customer's site.
 The engagement period is affected, inter alia, by the volume of investment in equipment provided to the customer.
-Commercial customers include the Palestinian Authority (as described below), and customers in the fields of industry, transportation, earthwork, agriculture, infrastructure and marine works, among others.
+Commercial customers include customers in the fields of industry, transportation, earthwork, agriculture, infrastructure and marine works, among others.
 Institutional customers include municipalities and cooperatives for public transportation.
 The majority of Dor Alon's communications with institutional clients are commenced following a public bidding process, are for a defined period and are based on terms of exclusivity.

 Private sector clients are mostly domestic customers and small businesses that use refined oil for heating and cooking, private homes, apartment buildings and small businesses.
-As of December 31, 2011, Dor Alon had approximately 102,000 domestic customers.
+As of December 31, 2012, Dor Alon had approximately 107,000 LPG customers.
 Agreements with domestic customers are for fixed periods, with the agreement renewing automatically at the end of each period, with no need for any further notice.